seydx/homebridge-fritz-platform/docs/config/Smarthome.md

 # Smarthome

-If you want to control your DECT plugs or thermometer _(thermometer currently not supported)_, you have to set it in the config.json
+If you want to control your DECT plugs or thermometer _(thermometer and contact sensor currently not supported)_, you have to set it in the config.json

-**Note:** Currently only plugs are supported.
-Thermometer will come in another version, also temperature and energy monitor are under development!
+**Note:** Currently **ONLY** plugs are supported.
+Thermometer and contact sensors will come in another version, also temperature and energy monitor are under development!
 # Example Config

 ```
 "smarthome": {
-  "My DECT Plug One":"12345 67890",
-  "My DECT Plug Two":"09876 54321",
-  "My DECT Thermo One":"11223 44556",
+  "Dect 1":{
+    "disable":false,
+    "type":"plug",
+    "ain":"12345 67890"
+  },
+  "Dect 2":{
+    "disable":false,
+    "type":"thermo",
+    "ain":"00998 76655"
+  },
+  "Dect 3":{
+    "disable":false,
+    "type":"contact",
+    "ain":"09876 54321"
+  },
 }
 ```